mttcohack/Hacking-Game/README.md

 ## Learning Objectives

-This hack will help you learn about:
+This hack will help you learning about:
 - Network scanning
 - Brute force attack
 - Privilege escalation